By Dennis L. Doke M.S.

 The Milton H. Erickson Institute of N.J.

-Medication, along with psychotherapy,i s the current treatment of Bipolar Disorder.
+Medication, along with psychotherapy, is the current treatment of Bipolar Disorder.
 Many of Erickson’s colleagues and students believed that Erickson had little use for medication even in the treatment of major mental illness.
 In her speech to the Ericksonian International Congress, 1994, Mrs. Erickson clarified Erickson’s view on psychopharmacological interventions to mental illness.
 She told the audience that Erickson, whose strategic interventions with psychotic patients were deservedly famous, placed little faith in the use of medication, mostly because the medications then available didn’t work.
-Certainly, she indicated, he would have prescribed medications which were effective and could help the patient.
+Certainly, she indicated, he would have prescribed medications that were effective and could help the patient.

 Many individuals who might benefit from psychopharmacological treatment refuse it for a variety of personal reasons, leaving the therapist to rely on behavioral strategies.
 This history does not state whether or not Tom was on medication for his disorder.
 The psychotherapeutic approach taken by the therapist stands on its own as a thoughtful and empathic strategy to stabilize the psychosocial stresses that might have triggered further manic episodes.